 This culminated in the independently recorded “Cursed Empire” EP, designed to accompany home sessions of Cursed Empire and provide a small memento of the unique table top role play + live music formula Chris and Chaz hit upon in the late 2000s.

 In early 2020, Chaz co-founded the new creative project "Beard the Beast", bringing rich sonic landscapes awash with emotion, scale and progression to the YouTube channel of the same name.

 Now, as we return to the realm of Thargos, Beard the Beast will rise to blow your minds and ear drums in a descent back into the madness that is… Cursed Empire.

 Two years later (big smile) 1st Edition was published and my introduction to gaming started.
-I became part of this wonderful world filled with some great 'in and out of characters', joining Chris on his Cursed Empire journey.
-We travelled to many different countries.
-We attended conventions and sold Cursed Empire and I can say we were very successful.
+I became part of this wonderful world filled with some great people, joining Chris on his Cursed Empire journey.
+We travelled to many different countries, we attended conventions, ran demos and sold Cursed Empire and I can say we were very successful.

-Now living in France I am a teacher with my own business CREANGLAIS where I teach English as a second language to both adults and children using a very creative methodology to make learning fun and memorable.
+Now living in France, I have my own business 'CREANGLAIS'.
+I teach English as a second language to adults and children using creative methodology, making learning interesting, fun and memorable.

-Using creativity in my day to day work and having had experience in the past with website design it was only natural that I offered to help with the new site and I am thrilled to reconnect with some great old friends and am very excited to see what the future will bring.
+Using creativity in my day-to-day work and having had experience in the past with website design it was only natural that I offered to help with the new site.
+I am thrilled to reconnect with some great old friends and am very excited to see what the future will bring."